 You must agree to employment in a permanent full or part time position in the NSW public health system for a period of two years (minimum 16 hours per week)

 Ability to meet NSW Health pre-employment screening checks

 How to apply

-in the LHD/SN where you would like to be employed to discuss employment opportunities.
+and midwifery workforce manager in the LHD/SN where you would like to be employed to discuss employment opportunities.

 If a suitable employment opportunity exists, and you agree to accept an offer of employment as per conditions above, the LHD/SN will contact the Nursing and Midwifery Office to progress your application.